Auditing Black-Box LLM APIs with a Rank-Based Uniformity Test: Introduction

-Driven by these limitations, we propose a rank-based uniformity test (RUT)---an asymmetric two-sample hypothesis test that addresses all three criteria simultaneously.
+Driven by these limitations, we propose a Rank-based Uniformity Test (RUT)---an asymmetric two-sample hypothesis test that addresses all three criteria simultaneously.
 In RUT, we sample one response from the target API and multiple responses from the reference model for each prompt, then compute the rank percentile of the API output within the reference distribution.
 If the target and reference models are identical, the percentiles should follow a uniform distribution.
 We detect deviations using the Cramér–von Mises test \citep{Cramér01011928}.
 Our method requires only a single API call per prompt, operates effectively on real-world, user-like queries, and avoids detectable patterns that adversarial providers might exploit.

 We evaluate RUT across a range of adversarial scenarios in which the API provider secretly substitutes the claimed model with an alternative.
 In Section \ref{subsec:detecting_quantization}, we study the case where the substitute is a quantized version of the original model.
 In Section \ref{subsec:detecting_jailbreaking}, we test models augmented with a hidden jailbreaking system prompt.
 In Section \ref{subsec:detecting_sft}, we examine models finetuned on instruction-following data.
-Finally, in Section \ref{subsec:detecting_full_model_replacement}, we consider substitution with a completely different model.
+In Section \ref{subsec:detecting_full_model_replacement}, we consider substitution with a completely different model.
+Finally, in Section \ref{subsec:detecting_query_domains}, we test the methods on additional query distributions of math and coding.

 Under a fixed API query budget, we find RUT outperforms both MMD and a Kolmogorov–Smirnov test (KS) baseline across all settings.
 It consistently achieves higher statistical power and shows greater robustness to probabilistic substitution attacks (Figure~\ref{fig:power-comparison}).
-Moreover, when applied to five real-world API-deployed models (Section \ref{subsec:detecting_actual_api_providers}), our method yields detection results closely aligned with other methods and shows more robustness over string-based metrics on minor decoding mismatches.
+Moreover, when applied to five real-world API-deployed models (Section \ref{subsec:detecting_actual_api_providers}), our method yields detection results closely aligned with other methods and is more robust over string-based metrics on minor decoding mismatches.

 To summarize, the main contributions of our work include: